FAMILY SERVICES CASEWORKER TRAINEE

-A Family Services Caseworker Trainee is the entry level of work providing direct social services to troubled individuals or families.
-These social services are designed to sustain and improve the social, health, economic, behavioral and emotional functioning of customers.
-Employees in this classification do not supervise.
+A Family Services Caseworker Trainee is the entry level of work providing direct social services to troubled individuals or families that are designed to sustain and improve the social, health, economic, behavioral and emotional functioning of customers.
+Employees in this classification do not supervise other positions.

-Employees receive close supervision from a licensed social worker.
-Employees in this class may be required to work evenings and on weekends.
-Work is performed in customers' homes, schools, hospitals and other community settings.
+Employees in this classification receive close supervision from a Licensed Social Worker.
+Employees in this classification may be required to work evenings and on weekends.
+Work is performed in customers’ homes, schools, hospitals and other community settings.
 Employees may be required to deal with potentially hazardous situations.

-NOTE: These requirements are established by the Social Services Administration by authority provided in Human Services Article Title 4, Subtitle 2 Section (c) (1) of the Annotated Code of Maryland.
-The Department of Budget and Management, Office of Personnel Services and Benefits and the Department of Human Services Examination Services Unit do not have the authority to accept substitutions or equivalents.
+Note: These requirements are established by the Social Services Administration by authority provided in Human Services Article Title 4, Subtitle 301 Section (b) (1) of the Annotated Code of Maryland.
+The Department of Budget and Management, Office of Personnel Services and Benefits does not have the authority to accept substitutions or equivalents.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

-1. Candidates must complete an approved training program and pass a competency test prior to permanent appointment.
+1. Candidates for this classification must complete an approved training program and pass a competency test prior to permanent appointment to positions.

-2. Employees are required to meet mandatory standards for continuing education as determined by the Department of Human Resources.
+2. Employees in this classification are required to meet mandatory standards for continuing education as determined by the Department of Human Services.
 Employees who fail to obtain the required continuing education credits shall be subject to disciplinary action including demotion, suspension and dismissal.

-3. Employees in this classification may be subject to on-call duty and may be required to provide telephone numbers at which they can be reached.
+3. Employees in this classification may be subject to on-call duty and may be required to provide telephone numbers where they can be reached.

 For education obtained outside the U.S., a copy of the equivalent American education as determined by a foreign credential evaluation service is required prior to hire.